govindut6/Formula-1-Race-Outcome-Prediction/README.md

 ## Overview

 The objective is to predict Formula One race outcomes using tabular data, analyzing how variables like grid position, constructor, and performance metrics influence finishing position.
-The task is framed as both regression (exact finishing position) and classification (top-10 finish).
+The task is framed as both regression (finishing position) and classification (top-10 finish).
 Using Linear Regression and a Decision Tree Classifier, results show strong classification accuracy for top-10 predictions, while regression performance reflects the complexity of race outcomes.
-This is barring unpredictability with random pit-stops, crashes, and weather conditions.
+This is barring unpredictability with collisions/failures and weather conditions.

 ## Summary of Workdone